 If you want to find a healthier way of dealing with your emotions, some you may not even realise you have, then give yoga a go.

-When I was younger I was obsessed with being healthy (apart from my massive binge drinking of course).
-I was vegetarian since I was 15, I never overate and I didn’t really like chocolate or sweets.
+When I was younger, I was obsessed with being healthy.
+I was vegetarian since I was 15, I never overate, and I didn’t really like chocolate or sweets.

 My friends would tease me because of my love for avocados (I ate them every day)